apache/submarine/dev-support/mini-submarine/README.md

 # mini-submarine

-This is a docker image built for submarine development and quick start.
+This is a docker image built for submarine development and quick start test.

-Please Note: don't use the image in production environment.
-It's only for test purpose.
+**Please Note: don't use the image in production environment.
+It's only for test purpose.**

 ### Build the image